smolhands02/Scoring-System-/README.md

 - Students : Represents one mentee with all their basic information
 - Interaction : Represents one mentor-mentee interaction record.
 - MentorResult : Stores the final computed scores for one mentor after all calculations are done.
+- History : Stores the final score and no. of evaluation skipped for given Mentor_ID.